warpdotdev/docs/features/hotkey-window.md

 # Global Hotkey Window

+## What is it

+A Hotkey is a shortcut that Warp responds to even if another application is active.

 Enable Quake Mode, by navigating to the Features section in the Settings Dialog.

 ![Enable Quake Mode through the Settings Dialog.](../.gitbook/assets/hotkey-original.gif)